 • An adjunct to systemic steroid therapy in generalised erythroderma

 For children and infants aged three months and over who are unresponsive to lower potency corticosteroids, Cutivate ointment is indicated for the relief of the inflammatory and pruritic manifestations of atopic dermatitis under the supervision of a specialist.
 Expert opinion should be sought prior to the use of Cutivate ointment in other corticosteroid-responsive dermatoses in children.

 Route of administration: Cutaneous

 Adults, elderly, children and infants aged 3 months and over

-Creams are especially appropriate for moist or weeping surfaces.
+Ointments are especially appropriate for dry, lichenified or scaly lesions.